Our Services

 Helpful Resources

-Managing SIBO scientifically begins with accurate diagnosis through breath testing or aspirate culture, and continues with a stepwise treatment plan including targeted antibiotics, dietary modifications, prokinetics, probiotics, nutrient repletion, and, if appropriate, a gentle colon cleanse for recovery.
-Supporting lifestyle habits such as stress management, regular exercise, and adequate sleep also help prevent recurrence.
+Managing SIBO (small intestinal bacterial overgrowth) effectively starts with an accurate diagnosis, typically through breath testing or aspirate culture.
+Evidence-based treatment follows a stepwise approach: targeted antibiotics, dietary modifications, prokinetics, probiotics, nutrient repletion, and, when appropriate, a gentle colon cleanse to support recovery.
+Lifestyle factors—stress management, regular exercise, and quality sleep—play a key role in preventing recurrence.

 Small Intestinal Bacterial Overgrowth (SIBO) affects up to 15% of people with irritable bowel syndrome and can cause bloating, abdominal pain, diarrhea or constipation, and nutrient malabsorption.
 If you suspect SIBO, your physician's next step should be guided by evidence-based testing and treatment.
 This article outlines the science-backed pathway—from diagnosis through recovery—including considerations for a colon cleanse for SIBO recovery—so you can partner effectively with your doctor.